AGasconAfriat/pwhl_data-analysis/README.md

 ## Running the Scripts and Accessing the Dashboard

 First, run `step1_get_stats.py`.
-WebDriver will open and close multiple webpages displaying stats
+WebDriver will open and close multiple webpages displaying PWHL player statistics.
+Wait for the script to end.
+It will output "Step 1 complete."

-Then, run `set2_run_dashboard.py`.
+Then, run `step2_run_dashboard.py`.
 Its output should specify which port it is running on.

 Example with port 8050: